IBM-Cloud/docs/manageapps/depapps.md

   ```

 After you run the `cf start` command, verify that your app started.
 If your migrated app fails to start, it will remain offline until you identify and resolve the issue, and then restart the app.

-  To transition back to DEAs:
+  Until support for the older DEA architecture is removed, you can run the following command to transition back to DEAs:
   ```
   $ cf disable-diego APPLICATION_NAME
   ```